Smit-create/design-patterns/docs/lectures/adapter.md

         return "Response from Adaptee"
 ```

-And, finall, we define an `Adapter` class that implements the `TargetInterface` and delegates calls to the `Adaptee` class, translating the interface.
+And, finally, we define an `Adapter` class that implements the `TargetInterface` and delegates calls to the `Adaptee` class, translating the interface.

 ```{code-cell} ipython3
 class Adapter(TargetInterface):